SAP-samples/teched2023-DA161/exercises/ex3/README.md

 Estimated Time: 5 mins

-Exercise Description: You have created an analytics dashboard with visualizations that show variances and thresholds, you added interaction for our viewers, but before you share the dashboard with your colleagues at BestRun, you need to make sure your dashboard is not only insightful but also looks visually appealing.
+Exercise Description: You have created an analytics dashboard with visualizations that show variances and thresholds, you added interaction for our viewers, but before you share the dashboard with your colleagues, you need to make sure your dashboard is not only insightful but also looks visually appealing.

 Key Features: